syoung522/novProject/README.md

-# Finding Developer Study Group Platform
+# Developer Study Group Matching Platform

 ## Project Description
 This platform helps developers with the same interests to do group activities together.